rbisdorff/Digraph3/docSphinx/_build/html/_sources/pearls.rst.txt

    >>> cr.condorcetRanking
     ['p2','p6','p5','p4','p9','p3','p1','p7','p8']

-This choice recommendation makes apparent a linear ranking which may be computed with the :py:class:`linearOrders.IteratedBpvCondorcetWinnersRanking` class (see Lines 19 and 21).
+This choice recommendation makes apparent a linear ranking which may be computed with the :py:class:`linearOrders.IteratedBpvCondorcetWinnersRanking` class constructor (see Lines 19 and 21).

 In the performance heatmap shown in :numref:`condorcetWinnersHeatmap` using the previous *cr.condorcetRanking*, we may verify the quality of this ranking.